-The recipes on the website are a great resource, but my main goal is to inspire and encourage families to get back into the kitchen and around the table.
+The recipes on the website are a great resource, but my main goal is to inspire and encourage families to get back into the kitchen and around the table. – Jeff Young

-God created us to seek communion – with himself and with others – and one of the primary ways we experience communion is around the table… the table of the Eucharist at Mass, and also the family dinner table at home.
+God created us for communion – with himself and with others – and one of the primary ways we experience communion is around the table: the table of the Eucharist at Mass, and also the family dinner table at home.
 From Genesis to Revelation, food plays an important role in God’s relationship with his people and in our relationship with each other.
 As a matter of fact, if you look at the book of Revelation, you’ll see that we are all heading for a huge feast… the wedding feast of the Lamb!

-So The Catholic Foodie is about food, but it’s not just about the food.
+The Catholic Foodie is about food, but it’s not just about the food.
 It’s the meals.
 It’s the families around the table.
 It’s communion.

 I do all of this by talking about “food meets faith.”
 There’s a rationale behind this phrase.
 Notice that it is not “faith meets food.”
 The order is intentional.
 We are humans and we have to eat to survive.
 But we also like to eat.
 Eating is pleasurable.
 And when we are not eating, we like to talk about food.
 Food is a wonderful place to start a conversation.
 And food dovetails so well with faith, it can be relatively easy to move from food to faith, from the common to the extraordinary.
-At least, that’s what I try to do.

 Thank YOU for joining me here around the table at CatholicFoodie.com!

 “Like food?
 Want to learn more about your faith?
 Jeff is personable, easy to listen to, and very knowledgeable about both subjects.” – Mike Lindner, from What Does Mike Think?